 - Success Factors (in blue)

 With these factors in mind, individuals identify the skills and behaviors they wish to improve.
 In brief, they develop a personal development plan.
-Thus, providing a systematic approach to ensure the highest levels of success.
-Something that Scott Mautz, over at inc.com, learned when he took the assessment.
+Providing a systematic approach to ensure the highest levels of success.
+Consider what Scott Mautz, reporting for inc.com, learned when he took the assessment.

 In summary, an emotional intelligence assessment, when carried out properly, provides actionable results.